• Skip to primary navigation

 • Mix the melted butter into the biscuit crumbs and press them into a loose bottomed 23cm/9" tart tin covering both the base and sides

-• When ready to serve, whip up the double cream decoration and spoon onto the tart.
+• When ready to serve, remove the tart from the tin, whip up the double cream with the icing sugar and vanilla extract and pipe it around the edges of the tart.
+Drizzle the tart with the salted caramel sauce.
 Then use a potato peeler to grate dark chocolate shavings over the top

 Made this recipe?Share on Instagram with me @TheBakingExplorer or tag #thebakingexplorer!